 Mercy High School offers a diversified fine arts curriculum with courses in dance, drama, vocal music, and visual arts.
-Quality instruction of these courses comes from a top notch fine arts faculty — most of whom hold a masters degree in their field of expertise.
+Quality instruction of these courses comes from a top-notch fine arts faculty, most of whom hold a masters degree in their field of expertise.
 Students enrolled in the fine arts strengthen their critical thinking and problem solving skills, while expanding their imaginative horizons.
 Students are offered abundant opportunities to explore multiple solutions and interpretations to creative endeavors.
 A fine arts student at Mercy finds herself in an environment where ingenuity and self expression are nurtured and encouraged.

 For specific courses offered by the Fine Arts Department see the Curriculum Guide.

 The music program at Mercy High School is committed to the expression of self, the ability to share on a musical level, and the joy and perseverance of performing.
 It is such an empowering gift to one another to communicate with singing or playing of an instrument.
-Opportunities are never ending in support of the traditions the Mercy community embraces of music.
+Opportunities are never-ending in support of the traditions the Mercy community embraces of music.

 The beginner choir, Concert Choir, focuses on learning the basics of music performance, notation and expression.
 The advanced select choir, Mercy High Singers, works on advanced vocal technique, music literacy and performance techniques.
 They are often called upon to perform for the school or in the community, as well as servicing as the liturgy choir for school Suscipe events.

 Top ratings have been received by both groups at District music contest.
 There are many opportunities for students to perform/compete as soloists or small ensembles.
-Seniors in Mercy High Singers have the opportunity to conduct student ensembles for music contest.
+Seniors in Mercy High Singers have the opportunity to conduct student ensembles for music contests.

 Beginning Guitar Class teaches music literacy along with classical and folk guitar methods.
 Students may bring their own guitars or use a school guitar.
 Technique and reading are stressed as students explore various guitar music genres and styles, with the goal being performing and accompanying.